Considerations for platforms using Connect

 We recommend that you create a simple, easy to understand application form to get your sellers set up.
 Because this is sensitive information, you should be sure to host this form over SSL and send these details directly to Stripe via Stripe.js to avoid sensitive user data hitting your servers.
 Here’s an example form.

 Note that Stripe requires that all managed accounts accept the Stripe Connected Account Agreement.
-You’re required to ensure that the seller has accepted this agreement before any transfers are made to them.
+You’re required to ensure that the seller has accepted this agreement before any payouts are made to them.
 You can find more information, and an example here.